spiritix/php-chrome-html2pdf/README.md

 [![Latest Unstable Version](https://poser.pugx.org/spiritix/php-chrome-html2pdf/v/unstable.svg)](https://packagist.org/packages/spiritix/php-chrome-html2pdf)
 [![License](https://poser.pugx.org/spiritix/php-chrome-html2pdf/license.svg)](https://packagist.org/packages/spiritix/php-chrome-html2pdf)

+_Contributors wanted!
+Have a look at the [open issues](https://github.com/spiritix/php-chrome-html2pdf/issues) and send me an email if you are interested in a quick introduction via Hangouts._

 ## How it works

 This library is based on [puppeteer](https://github.com/GoogleChrome/puppeteer), a headless Chrome Node API which is